hablum/hablum.github.io/README.md

 # Learning experiences as a programmer

 I learned alot of important things in ICS4U this year.
 Something very important is that you should always ask for help when you need it.
 That way, you'll learn how to solve your problem and can use that knowledge to help you in future projects.
+It's also important to make sure your code is clear and easy to understand with the way you format things.
+Finally, it helps if you go over instructions for challenges and other assignments slowly so that you don't miss any important details.
+This has happened to me several times because I read through the instructions too quickly

 # Intentions for the future